phillydotnet/Presentations/2023/0816-dotnet/README.md

     2.  main.ts - bootstrap loader
     3.  styles.css - for later reference
 11. expand the app folder
-    1.  app.modeul.ts - typescript, defines the app and will host and link other modules
+    1.  app.module.ts - typescript, defines the app and will host and link other modules
     2.  app.component.html - default ui layout for a component
     3.  app.component.ts - defines code for a component, note the selector of sports-root, note the imports
     4.  app.component.spec.ts - unit testing framework, not covered today